amilton11/03_python-challenge/README.md

 # python-challenge
 This is my homework assignment which is being submitted late.
-I requested and was granted an extension by Angelica Baraona.
 Thank you and enjoy!